gordonbrander/learn/README.txt

 = Will you ad "X" to the theme? =

-I love hearing about your great ideas!
+I would love to hear your great ideas!
 If you have an idea, send it my way.
 If I think it fits within the theme's goal of being as conceptually simple and helpful as possible, I'll add it.

 If I don't add it, you can always add it yourself and release your work.
 That's the beauty of open source!